 - Helping the hitter deal with his emotions in an appropriate way

-Is there an appropriate punishment for hitting?
+Is there an appropriate consequence for hitting a sibling?

 After being a teacher, I’m 100% for positive discipline when disciplining my own children.
 We focus on problem-solving and natural consequences to misbehavior.